 … Day Seven and Beyond…I get right into our content!
 But I would always pull the scientific method and graphing into our class as we go along, it really can’t be helped since it’s an integral part of any science class!

 What About Lab Safety?
 Heck yeah.
 Even High Schoolers need a lab safety refresher.
+But, I would recommend waiting until right before your first lab to cover it.
 It was 2006.
 I was doing my first lab.
 Enzymes.
 Catalase.
 Liver.
 Fire.
 I didn’t breathe the words “lab safety” outside a contract that I gave them on the first day of school.
 The lab was 3 weeks later.
-I was frantically writing on the whiteboard; writing things like how to clean up, dispose materials, etc. I had verbally told them in 10 minutes before they got in their groups, but I quickly realized it hadn’t completely sunk in.
-I eventually realized this was a bad move and it never happened again!
+I was frantically writing on the whiteboard; writing things like how to clean up, dispose materials, etc. I quickly realized it hadn’t completely sunk in.

-A few days before our first lab is planned, I review the lab safety contract so that it’s fresh in their minds.
+A couple days before our first lab is planned, I review the lab safety so that it’s fresh in their minds.
 I always required that parents signed it, which I feel is important.
-I then gave them an amusing PowerPoint on lab safety.
-Sitting there talking about it is NOT the same as showing them an engaging and visual PowerPoint (with the “lab safety rap” mixed in, too!)
+I then gave them an amusing PowerPoint on lab safety (followed by these amazing lab stations).
 This was the best way for me to discuss lab safety and set the tone for the lab and all future labs.
 It definitely put my mind at ease and not only did I feel more prepared, but my students did, too!